nussl/nussl/documentation/src/separation/base_classes/separation_base_classes.rst

 Separation Base Classes
 =======================

-These are base classes that all source separation algorithms are derived from in nussl.
+These are base classes that all source separation algorithms are derived from in *nussl*.

 .. toctree::
    :maxdepth: 1